oracle-livelabs/developer/rest-services-for-adb-appDevLive/create-table/create-table.md

     ![Check out data then Click Next Button](./images/sdw-25.png)

-10. When you are done taking a look, **click the Finish button** in the lower right of the modal.
+10. When you are finished reviewing, **click the Finish button** in the lower right of the modal.

     ![Click Finish in the Data Loading Modal](./images/sdw-27.png)